Sensory design: Use in Architecture

 Similar to food that used to be regarded merely as an experience of taste, architecture in the past used to be subjected only to sense of vision, which is why much of architectural products relied on visual forms of photographs, or television.
-In contrast, architecture has become a multi-sensorial experience in which people visit the architectural sites and feel the various sensorial aspects such as the texture of the building, background noise and the scent of the surrounding area, and the overall look of the building in coordination with the nature and the area.
+In contrast, architecture has become a multi-sensory experience in which people visit the architectural sites and feel the various sensory aspects such as the texture of the building, background noise and the scent of the surrounding area, and the overall look of the building in coordination with the nature and the area.

 Furthermore, there is a type of design in architecture field called "responsive architecture", which is a design that interacts with people.
 This kind of architecture could promote the occupants' lifestyle if sensory design is properly applied.
 For instance, if a responsive architecture is helping an occupant with a goal to exercise more, sensory design can arrange its environmental stimuli in time along an occupant’s path, like a space may serve to feed occupants through their senses to inspire and teach exercise at just the right time and in just the right way.
 When it comes to the experience of architecture, our visual senses only play a small part.
 This is also why when architects are designing, they need to think of "after-the-moment" experience instead of merely "in-the-moment" experience for the occupants.